What You Need:

 - Once the glue dries, she can put on her bracelet and show off her handiwork!

-She can create a whole set of bracelets using different colors of yarn, combining multiple strands in one bracelet and varying how often she leaves a bead.
+Can't get enough of the jewelry-making fun?
+Your kid can create a whole set of bracelets using different colors of yarn, combining multiple strands in one bracelet and varying how often she leaves a bead.